jamesatack/oauth2_proxy/README.md

  - Direct Access Grants Enabled

-Hope this is helpful. lots more todo and to come.
+Hope this is helpful.
+Lots more todo and to come.

 -------------------------------------------